 Anna May Wong was born in 1905 near Los Angeles’ Chinatown to Chinese American parents.
 She became interested in silent film at an early age, and would often skip school to go to the movies – and to watch them being made.
 At 14, Wong had her first break when she was cast as an extra in the 1919 film The Red Lantern.
 Soon after, despite the disapproval of her family, Wong quit school to pursue acting full time.

 In an era, during the Chinese Exclusion Act, when Chinese characters in Hollywood films were typically played by white actors in yellowface, Wong was the first woman to buck this trend.
 She starred in classics like The Toll of the Sea (1922) and Douglas Fairbanks’ The Thief of Bagdad (1924).
-Despite her popularity, however, because of anti-miscegenation laws, which prevented her from sharing an on-screen kiss with any person of another race, Wong continued to be cast in supporting roles.
+Despite her popularity, however, Wong continued to be cast in supporting roles as anti-miscegenation laws, prevented her from sharing an on-screen kiss with any person of another race.
 Moreover, because of pervasive racism, these roles tended to depict Chinese Americans in a stereotypical and discriminatory light, as either tragic or evil characters.

 Fed up with the typecasting, in 1928 Wong left for Europe, where she acted in English, German, and French films, including the highly popular British film Piccadilly (1929).
 After returning to the United States, Wong was widely lauded for her supporting role as Hui Fei in the film Shanghai Express (1932), where she performed alongside film superstar Marlene Dietrich.
 Wong’s successful career earned her widespread celebrity, and she became known not just for her acting but also for her impeccable fashion sense and her blunt bangs.
 Her style and haircut were emulated by women in both the United States and Europe.